MajorcaDevs/mdbackup/docs/storage/ftp.md

 {
   "type": "ftp",
-  "backupsPath": "Path in the FTP where the backups will be located", "host": "Host (with or without the port) where the FTP server is located", "user": "(optional) User to connect to the FTP server", "password": "(optional) Password for the user",
+  "backupsPath": "Path in the FTP where the backups will be located", "maxBackupsKept": "Indicates how many backups to keep in this storage, or set to null to keep them all", "host": "Host (with or without the port) where the FTP server is located", "user": "(optional) User to connect to the FTP server", "password": "(optional) Password for the user",